IBM-Cloud/docs/services/ContinuousDelivery/deliverypipeline_extension.md

     * If you want the pipeline to check your Bluemix space for the service and an app that binds the service to the container, select the check box.
 If the service or bound app does not exist, the pipeline adds the free plan of the service to your space.
 The bound app that is created is named `pipeline_bridge_app`.
 Then, the pipeline uses the credentials from pipeline_bridge_app to access the bound services.

-    * If you already configured the service and bound app in your Bluemix space already, or if you want to [configure these requirements manually](https://www.ng.bluemix.net/docs/containers/container_group_pipeline_ov.html#container_binding_pipeline), leave the check box cleared.
+    * If you configured the service and bound app in your Bluemix space already, or if you want to [configure these requirements manually](https://www.ng.bluemix.net/docs/containers/container_group_pipeline_ov.html#container_binding_pipeline), leave the check box cleared.

   f.
 In the **Minutes to wait for analysis to complete** field, type a value of 0 - 59 minutes.
 The default value is 5 minutes.
 A URL to the Static Analyzer dashboard is in the console logs at the end of the job.